cswartzvi/hamilton/basics.md

  a column is a part of a dataframe.
 To compute a column we write a function that has input variables.
 From these functions we create a DAG and represent each function as a node, linking each input variable by an edge to its respective node.

-## Hamilton Functions
+## Apache Hamilton Functions
-Using Hamilton is all about writing functions.
+Using Apache Hamilton is all about writing functions.
 From these functions a dataframe is constructed for you at execution time.

-A simple (but rather contrived) example of what Hamilton does that adds two numbers is as follows:
+A simple (but rather contrived) example of what Apache Hamilton does that adds two numbers is as follows:

 ```python
 def _sum(*vars):